ranger-ross/ranger-ross.github.io/content/blog/evolution-of-rust.md

 For tooling features, this usually does not apply.
 For example, `cargo build` hides a lot of the complexity of interacting with `rustc` and makes Rust development vastly more approachable.
 Most tooling features reduce the complexity of Rust users need to deal with on a daily basis.

-I hope to see the ecosystem of Rust tools continue to expand and mature of the coming years. [^3]
+I hope to see the ecosystem of Rust tools continue to expand and mature in the coming years. [^3]

 ## Recap

-1. Rust is already a realatively complex language.
+1. Rust is already a relatively complex language.
 We need to be conservative when adding new features.
-2. New language features need to meaningfully solve a problems that real users have.
+2. New language features need to meaningfully solve problems that real users have.
 3. Refining existing features is not the same as introducing completely new features.
 4. New tooling features do not increase the language complexity in the same way as new language features.

 ---

 [^1]: I would not call myself a "Rust expert", but from my discussions with other in the community this is often how people that introduce Rust at their workplace are viewed.
 [^2]: It's worth noting that this was [discussed](https://rust-lang.zulipchat.com/#narrow/channel/122651-general/topic/Selected.20results.20from.20the.20State.20of.20Rust.202024.20annual.20survey) in the Rust Zulip.
-And the survey will likely be tweaaked to take this into account.
+And the survey will likely be tweaked to take this into account.
 [^3]: While introducing Rust at my workplace, many of the pain points I ran into were trying to make the Rust tools play nice with our existing systems.